snaplet/vercel-action/README.md

 > Deploy Vercel previews.
 Integrate with external services smoothly.

+Vercel preview deployments happen automatically with each commit.
+This action allows you to pause automatic deployments, which is helpful when you want to wait for an external service (like a database) to be ready before running code against it.

+Combine this action with [snaplet/action](https://github.com/snaplet/action) to get a fresh database for each pull-request.
+[Learn more here.](#with-snaplet)

 ## Usage

 Create a GitHub Action Workflow file in your repository following one of these examples.